EstimatedEst. Read Time: 25 minutes

 eccentric floor fly

 WHAT MAKES IT EFFECTIVE: The slow eccentric lowering of the weights puts stress on the pectoral muscle.
-You can use a heavier than normal weight in this exercise to increase the muscle growth effect.
+You can use heavier loads than normal in this exercise to increase the pec muscle growth effect.

 LADDER STYLE DUMBBELL BENCH PRESS – METABOLIC OVERLOAD